Option 1: Add a static recipientScenario: Jessica needs to receive every request that is made.

 - Create a new sheet (by clicking the + icon in the bottom left corner) and give it a relevant name.

-- Enter all potential response values (e.g Department names) in column A and associated recipient email addresses in column B.
+- Enter all potential response values (e.g Department names) in column A. Make sure the column A values exactly match the options from your Google Form question.

 - Within the Recipients tab of the add-on, add a 'dynamic recipient'.